Vertexvis/web-sdk-examples/README.md

 directory, and a simple backend that demonstrates how the client retrieves a token from the Vertex platform.

-After you run `yarn start`, open navigate your browser to http://localhost:8080 to browser the examples.
+After you run `yarn start`, open navigate your browser to http://localhost:8080?stream-key=YOUR_STREAM_KEY to browser the examples.
+The `stream-key` provided here will be the default used for examples making use of the `loadDefaultStreamKey` helper function.
 The development environment supports live refresh.
 Any changes you make the examples will automatically refresh your browser.

 **Note:** These examples make use of more modern EcmaScript features.
 You'll